G-Core/product-documentation/documentation/waap/waap-policies/protocol-validation.md

 2\.
 Find the domain where you want to configure the policy group and click the domain name to open it.

 3\.
-In the sidebar menu, click **WAAP**.

-4\.
 On the **Policies** page that opens, click **Protocol validation** to expand the section and adjust the policies.

 <img src="https://assets.gcore.pro/docs/waap/waap-policies/protocol-validation/protocol-validation.png" alt="WAAP policies page with the highlighted ehavioral WAAP policy">

 <alert-element type="info" title="Info">

-All Protocol validation policies are enabled by default.
+All protocol validation policies are enabled by default.
 To enable or disable a policy, turn on the toggle near that policy.

 </alert-element>